 A) List each child's name.
 Print each child's B) Is the child a student of C) Do you have any foster children?
 If any children D) Are any children homeless, migrant, name.
-Use one line of the application for each FJUHSD?
-Mark 'Yes' or 'No' under listed are foster children, mark the "Foster Child" or runaway?
-If you believe any child child.
-When printing names, write one letter in the column titled "Student" to tell box next to the child's name.
-If you are ONLY listed in this section meets this each box.
+Use one line of the application for each child.
+When printing names, write one letter in each box.
 Stop if you run out of space.
-If there us which children attend each applying for foster children, after finishing STEP 1 , description, mark the "Homeless, are more children present than lines on the particular school.
-If you marked go to STEP 4.
-Migrant, Runaway" box next to the application, attach a second piece of paper 'Yes,' write the grade level of the Foster children who live with you may count as child's name and complete all steps of with all required information for the additional student in the 'Grade' column to members of your household and should be listed on the application. children. the right. your application.
-If you are applying for both foster - and non-foster children, go to step 3.
+If there FJUHSD?
+Mark 'Yes' or 'No' under the column titled "Student" to tell us which children attend each listed are foster children, mark the "Foster Child" box next to the child's name.
+If you are ONLY applying for foster children, after finishing STEP 1 , or runaway?
+If you believe any child listed in this section meets this description, mark the "Homeless, are more children present than lines on the application, attach a second piece of paper with all required information for the additional children. particular school.
+If you marked 'Yes,' write the grade level of the student in the 'Grade' column to the right. go to STEP 4 .
+Foster children who live with you may count as members of your household and should be listed on Migrant, Runaway" box next to the child's name and complete all steps of the application. the right. your application.
+If you are applying for both foster and non-foster children, go to step 3.